1. Home

 Basic Sustainability Policy

-The Bank positions the promotion of sustainability as a top management priority and aims to achieve both the creation of sustainable social value and enhancement of corporate value over the medium to long term by addressing materiality in its business activities as follows:
+The Bank positions the promotion of sustainability as a top management priority and aims to achieve both the creation of sustainable social value and the enhancement of corporate value over the medium to long term by addressing materiality through its business activities as follows.
+In addition, the Bank will focus on human capital management and corporate culture reforms, as well as improving the management base, as essential foundations for addressing these material issues.

 (1)